ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

-The intended effect is similar to the `const` keyword where const things can not be made non-const and not passed to anything that does not explicitely expect its argument to be const.
+The intended effect is similar to the `const` keyword where const things can not be made non-const and not passed to anything that does not explicitly expect its argument to be const.

 During my time at Lehigh, I also took part in the Pittsburgh Supercomputing Center's XSEDE HPC summer boot-camp.
 During the week long